 Preservation: Assume the invariant holds just before the exit condition is checked.
 We have to show that it is true again when we reach the exit condition after one iteration of the loop.

+'''

-Assumption: $e \ge 0$ .
+Assumption: e \ge 0.

+'''

 To show: $e' \ge 0$ where e' = e/2, with integer division.
-This clearly holds.
+Here's the simple proof: